wikimedia/operations-puppet-cdh4/README.md

 # Description
-Installs HDFS, YARN MapReduce, hive, hbase, pig, sqoop and zookeeper.
+Installs HDFS, YARN MapReduce, hive, hbase, pig, sqoop, zookeeper, oozie and hue.
 Note that, in order for this module to work, you will have to ensure that:
 * Sun JRE version 6 or greater is installed
-* Your package manager is configured with a repository containing the Cloudera 4 packages, OR you manually include ```cdh4::apt_source```.

-The ```cdh4::hadoop::master``` and ```cdh4::hadoop::worker``` classes will
-manage hadoop services.
+* Your package manager is configured with a repository containing the Cloudera 4 packages.
+(See examples/cloudera_apt.pp) The ```cdh4::hadoop::master``` and ```cdh4::hadoop::worker``` classes will manage hadoop services.